Moderate Income Housing Unit (MIHU)

 Moderate Income Housing Unit (MIHU) Program Information

 Are you looking for high-quality, yet affordable, housing options in Howard County?
 Howard County Housing offers new, quality homes and apartments through its Moderate Income Housing Unit (MIHU) Program.
 Open Enrollment runs four (4) times a year January, April, July and October.
-January is open enrollment month so applications can be submitted from January 5 - 30, 2015.

 To learn what happens after you submit your application read Now What